BoringDAO (BORING) Price Reaches $0.0083 on Top Exchanges

-BoringDAO (BORING) traded down 1.3% against the U.S. dollar during the 1 day period ending at 19:00 PM E.T. on August 31st.
-BoringDAO has a total market cap of $3.80 million and approximately $505,480.00 worth of BoringDAO was traded on exchanges in the last 24 hours.
-One BoringDAO coin can now be bought for about $0.0083 or 0.00000041 BTC on major exchanges.
-In the last week, BoringDAO has traded down 14.1% against the U.S. dollar.
+BoringDAO (BORING) traded 2.3% higher against the dollar during the 1 day period ending at 21:00 PM ET on September 5th.
+One BoringDAO coin can currently be purchased for approximately $0.0083 or 0.00000042 BTC on exchanges.
+BoringDAO has a market capitalization of $3.82 million and $293,539.00 worth of BoringDAO was traded on exchanges in the last 24 hours.
+During the last week, BoringDAO has traded down 3.7% against the dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.